Frequently Asked Questions

 Yes.
 Accredited fellowships in hand and upper extremity surgery provide comprehensive training in both surgical and non-surgical treatment options.
 Surgery is only recommended after considering the non-surgical alternatives.

-Do RHC doctors and therapists treat children?
+Do RHSC doctors and therapists treat children?

-Do RHC doctors treat shoulder problems?
+Do RHSC doctors treat shoulder problems?

 How do I get short-term disability and FMLA forms signed?